EugeneGohh/A-compilation-of-python-projects/README.md

 - [ ] Project is ongoing

 ## Contributing
-This repository is open for anyone who want to contribute to make a compilation of Python projects.
+This repository is open for anyone who wants to contribute to make a compilation of Python projects.